Workers' Compensation Insurance

 Q: Do workers’ compensation laws cover volunteer workers and minors?

-A: Generally, volunteers are not covered because they are not considered employees.
-Minors, however, are covered due to the fact that many states impose substantial penalties for injuries suffered by minors who have been employed in violation of labor laws.
-Most often, WCC benefits are doubled in these situations, and the employer is responsible for paying the additional amount.
+A: Generally, policies do not cover volunteers because they are not employees.
+Minors, however, often receive coverage.
+If minors work in violation of labor laws, there may be substantial penalties.
+Most often, WCC benefits double in these situations, and the employer is responsible for paying the additional amount.

 A: WCC premiums are based on employee compensation and wages that are subject to various job classification rates, the most typical for church policies including classifications of church professional, teacher, clerical, and janitorial.

 A: Wages are based on payroll records and include such cash allowances as housing, reimbursed Social Security payments, education, and utilities.
-However, employer payments of pension, reimbursement for business expenses, health insurance coverage, or annuities should not be included in wage calculations.
+However, employer payments of pension, reimbursement for business expenses, health insurance coverage, or annuities are not included in wage calculations.

 Keep your ministry team in strong working order with workers’ compensation insurance!
 Call the experienced agents at Beacon Insurance Agency to learn more today!